Table of Contents

 Benefits for Municipalities

-Moreover, digital payment options reduce municipalities’ labor costs and conserves human resources.
+Moreover, digital payment options reduce municipalities’ labor costs and conserve human resources.
 Fewer employees are needed to physically accept and process checks and cash.

 Getting Digital Municipal Payments Right